mraza007/knowledge-book/_posts/2020-06-16-aws-sa-notes.md

     + Status of other health checks
     + Status of cloudwatch alarm

-Route 53 supports most of the DNS record types.
+Route 53 supports most of the DNS record types; `Alias` record is specific to Route 53 and its pointed to DNS name of the service.